The Finished Product & CC 23 & 25

 Note for Official Corvair Auto to Aero conversion methods & guidance please go to:

-Being a fellow Embry-Riddle Alumni, General Aviation Pilot with experience in many kinds of aircraft, Worked for Piper & currently at P&W not to mention being involved in the EAA since 93′ I can vouch for William & his methods, he is a ERAU A&P, industry experience and pays close attention to proven Aviation technology (what did Lycoming & Continental do) you know those engines that most piston / prop hobbs time is logged with in the US.
+I’m a fellow Embry-Riddle Alumni, General Aviation Pilot with experience in many kinds of aircraft, Worked for Piper & currently at P&W not to mention being involved in the EAA since 93′.
+With this in mind I can vouch for William & his methods, he is a ERAU alumni, A&P with ton’s of industry experience and pays close attention to proven Aviation technology (what did Lycoming & Continental do) you know those engines that most piston / prop hobbs time is logged with in the US.

-There are many arm char quarterbacks when it comes to Auto to Aero conversions, The key thing is when you see a Corvair powered plane fly in year after year at Sun-N-Fun & Oshkosh most likely those are FlyCorvair conversions.
+There are many “armchair” quarterbacks when it comes to Auto to Aero conversions.
+The key thing is when you see a Corvair powered plane fly in year after year at Sun-N-Fun & Oshkosh most likely those are FlyCorvair conversions.
 Not a trailer-ed in Static display. i.e. flight is reality! this is what drew me to this engine in the first place.

 Life is to short to work on things not intended to see some serious Hobbs hours.